Axios with Oauth 1.0a

 Credential configuration

-In the JSON field you can add HTTP headers you want to be sent in all requests.
+• In the JSON field, you can include HTTP headers to be sent in all requests.

 For the Oauth params: